 Introduction by Jameson Viens

-Quickly distinguishing itself apart from tequila, mezcal is experiencing rapid growth in both on and off premise locations.
-Its smoky, earthy flavor and sense of terroir only add to the mystique of this alluring and heady spirit.
-Due to the hands-on and rustic methods of production, mezcal is often distilled in small batches and enjoys an Appellation of Origin much like French and Italian wine.
+Quickly distinguishing itself from tequila, mezcal is experiencing rapid growth in both on and off premise locations.
+Predominantly sourced from the state of Oaxaca, its smoky, earthy flavor and sense of terroir only add to the mystique of this alluring and heady spirit.
+Due to the hands-on and rustic methods of production, mezcal (also called mescal) is often distilled in small batches and enjoys an Appellation of Origin much like French and Italian wine.
 Various species of agave may be used to create a variety of flavors for both modest and intrepid drinkers.
-Mezcal is predominantly sourced from the state of Oaxaca, lending to its exciting and diverse flavor profile.

 While tequila and mezcal share their origins in the agave plant, their paths split from there.
 The spiky cactus-like agave piñas

 , where they are trimmed, roasted and smoked underground for several days in rocky pits.
 This imparts strong notes of smoke, wood, and hearty earth flavors, along with the citrus and vegetal flavors from the agave plant itself.
 The cooked piñas

 are crushed beneath a horse-drawn stone wheel, or tahona

 in order to access the fermentable sugars and prepare the agave to become mezcal.
 The mash is allowed to ferment and then twice distilled to bring the spirit to proof.
 As with all things exotic and inspired, quality and flavor often come from a certain “je ne sais quoi” left to the expertise of Maestro Mezcaleros